AydinSakar/python-layers/README.md

 -----------

  * **blob.py** - Arbitrary-sized and sparse large binary objects.
+ * **bulk.py** - Bulk-loads external datasets to FoundationDB with extensible support for CSV, JSV, and blobs.
- * **counter.py** - High performance counters that uses advanced techniques to dynamically shard itself under high contention conditions.
+ * **counter.py** - High-performance counter that illustrates the use of dynamic sharding for high contention conditions.
+Note: counters can also be implemented using an [atomic operation](http://foundationdb.com/documentation/latest/api-python.html#atomic-operations).
  * **pubsub.py** - Message passing according to the publish-subscribe pattern.
 Allows management of feeds and inboxes as well as message delivery.
  * **queue.py** - Queues supporting a high contention mode for multiple clients and an optimized mode for single clients.
  * **simpledoc.py** - A simple, hierarchical data model for storing document-oriented data.
 Supports a powerful plugin capability with indexes.